WHAT IS SCREEN PRINTING?

-The basic idea of screen printing consists of your design being transferred onto a mesh screen stretched across a frame and your product is placed under the screen.
-Ink is then pressed across the screen with a rubber blade or squeegee either manually or by a machine one color at a time onto the product.
-Finally, each printed piece is either air dried, placed under UV lights or ran through a high temperature conveyor dryer to cure the inks.
+The basic idea of screen printing consists of transferring a design onto a mesh screen stretched across a frame.
+So after placing the product under the screen, we press ink across the screen with a rubber blade or squeegee either manually or by a machine.
+Consequently one color at a time onto the product.
+Finally, we need to cure the ink.
+Every piece dries by air, UV lights or with high temperatures.

-One of the great benefits of screen printing is that it can be applied to almost any material and the most common are fabric and paper.
-If you own a t-shirt with a design on it, it’s probably been screen printed.
-As well as artistic uses on paper, it has a range of exciting commercial applications and promotional items like mugs, bottles, cups, mouse pads, hats, flags, signs, display stands, towels, bandanas, bags, etc. It’s also used in a miniature level on high-tech things like circuit boards and medical devices.
+One of the great benefits of screen printing is that we can apply it to almost any material.
+The most common are fabric and paper.
+If you own a t-shirt with a design on it, you’re probably wearing a screen print.
+As well as artistic uses on paper, it has a range of exciting commercial applications and promotional items.
+Products like mugs, bottles, cups, mouse pads, hats, flags, signs, display stands, towels, bandanas, bags, etc. We can also use it in a miniature level on high-tech things like circuit boards and medical devices.

-There is the misconception that screen printed graphics need to be bold, simple and can’t have much detail, but we can now easily achieve highly detailed multi colored prints like full color photographs or artistic illustrations and get the same resolution as a digital print with longer durability, a more vibrant look and best of all at a lower cost when you need prints in bulk.
+There is the misconception that screen printed graphics need to be bold, simple and can’t have much detail.
+But we can now easily achieve highly detailed multi colored prints like full color photographs or artistic illustrations.
+We can get the same resolution and vibrant look as a DTG with longer durability and at a lower cost.

 THE BENEFITS OF SCREEN PRINTING:

-- Better pricing and faster than digital, heat transfer or sublimation on medium and long runs.
+- Better pricing and faster than DTG, heat transfer or sublimation on long runs.

-- It’s easy and cost effective to print large quantities so the more you print the less expensive it becomes.
+- It’s easy and cost effective so the more you print the less expensive it becomes.

 - You can adapt to your budget.
 Screen printing offers the flexibility of choosing different options that will reduce cost and still achieve great results.

-- It can be applied to a wide range of surfaces and materials.
+- Works on a wide range of surfaces and materials.

 - More vibrant and vivid colors for your designs.